hmasila/waveapps-ruby-client/examples/invoice.md

 ## Send invoice

 Provide email of recipients in the `to` argument.
-Note that this must be an array.
+If you have more than one recipient, pass it as an array.

 ```ruby
 Waveapps::Invoice.send_invoice(invoice_id: <INVOICE_ID>, to: [<EMAIL>])